Her clothes vivid with colour, swathed in ethnic jewels, chic

 Picture credit: Guy Marineau

-Her mother, Maxime de la Falaise, was a model mother only in the sense that, like her daughter, her career path started with modelling.
+Her mother, Maxime de la Falaise, was a model mother only

 Natasha Fraser-Cavassoni, (left), and Ariel de Ravenel, (right), at the booksigning